svm-zhang/mhcflow/README.md

   of `Polysolver` algorithm.
 - This repo does not distribute `Polysolver` software, as well as all its dependencies such as `novoalign` and `novoindex` under commercial licenses.
-- `polysolver-mod` re-engineered only the HLA typing algorithm.
+- `mhcflow` re-engineered only the HLA typing algorithm.
 All other tools in the `Polysolver` suite was not modified and included in this repo.
-- `polysolver-mod` does not necessarily produce identical result as `Polysolver` on typing HLA class I alleles.
+- `mhcflow` does not necessarily produce identical result as `Polysolver` on typing HLA class I alleles.
-- Please interpret result at your own discretion when using `polysolver-mod`.
+- Please interpret result at your own discretion when using `mhcflow`.
   [`hla_benchmark`](https://github.com/svm-zhang/hla_benchmark) repo provides
-  fundamental assessment of `polysolver-mod` using 1000 genome data on HLA-A, HLA-B, HLA-C, HLA-DQB1, and HLA-DRB1.
+  fundamental assessment of `mhcflow` using 1000 genome data on HLA-A, HLA-B, HLA-C, HLA-DQB1, and HLA-DRB1.

 ## Citation